-Dr. Paul Robinson is professor of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Paul Robinson is professor of Historical Theology and director of Library Services at Concordia Seminary, St. Louis.

 Robinson’s areas of interest and expertise include the late Medieval church, Martin Luther and the history of preaching.